zevo-enterprise/zevo-enterprise/README.md

 ---

-## How to collaborate: Find the best paid remote collaboration opportunities online.
-Keep your social security contributions up to date as an entrepreneurial employee.
+## How to collaborate: Find the best paid remote collaborative work opportunities online.
+Keep your social security contributions up to date as an entrepreneurial professional.

 ---